-As you can see, there are both pros and cons to listening to music in the workplace.
-These advantages and disadvantages can depend on the industry, employee’s position, and the employee’s work habits.
+Advantages and disadvantages of listening to music at work can depend on the industry, employee’s position, and the employee’s work habits.

 So, can music make employees more productive?
-Take a look at what the research found on music and productivity in the workplace.
+Take a look at what the research found on music in the workplace:

-According to one study, 73% of warehouse workers said they were more productive when there was background music playing.
+Productivity: One study found that 73% of warehouse workers were more productive when there was background music playing.
 And, 65% of businesses thought music made them more productive.

-Another study reported in The Telegraph found that 88% of workers doing data-entry, solving math problems, and proofreading produced more accurate work and 81% worked faster when listening to music.
+Accuracy: Another study reported in The Telegraph found that 88% of workers doing data-entry, solving math problems, and proofreading produced more accurate work, and 81% worked faster when listening to music.

-Recharging with music might be the boost many employees need to re-engage with their work.
-And, there are many advantages of employee engagement, like increased profits.
+Recharging with music might be the boost many employees need to engage with their work.
+And, there are many advantages of employee engagement, like increased productivity, accuracy, and concentration.

 How types of music influence productivity